MariaDB-Hackathon-MY-2026/securevault/README.md

 SecureVault already has a real dashboard workflow, but a few implementation realities are worth knowing up front:

-- `/` is still a starter page, so the real product path begins at `/login`.
 - `/chat` exists structurally but is not a finished capability.
 - Semantic indexing is feature-gated and environment-dependent by design.
 - The project is already strong enough for demos, technical review, and portfolio use, while still leaving obvious room for a polished public landing page and broader production hardening.